 Validated analytical methods are available for the active substance as manufactured and for the relevant and significant impurities.
-Many different analytical methods for burnt lime are presented in literature.
-These methods were developed not only for the analysis of burnt lime, but also for other lime variants and the associated impurities.
+Many different analytical methods for hydrated lime are presented in literature.
+These methods were developed not only for the analysis of hydrated lime, but also for other lime variants and the associated impurities.
 Analysis by any of these methods should be sufficient to characterise the active substance.

-Relevant residues of burnt lime are calcium and hydroxide ions.
+Relevant residues of hydrated lime are calcium and hydroxide ions.
 Validated analytical methods are available for soil.
-However, given that these ions will occur naturally in soil (and also from burnt lime being used for agricultural liming) it would not be possible to determine the source of these ions as being from biocidal use.
+However, given that these ions will occur naturally in soil (and also from hydrated lime being used for agricultural liming) it would not be possible to determine the source of these ions as being from biocidal use.
 Whether or not measurement of the active/residues in air is required will depend on a combination of factors such as particle size, method of application and degree of enclosure.
 This should be determined at product authorisation.
-Specific methods for analysis of the active substance/residues in water have not been provided as for the analysis of the active can be used, as these require initial dissolution in water.
-However, given the nature of the active substance/residues these or any other methods would not be able to determine whether the source was natural or from biocidal use.
+Specific methods for analysis of the active substance/residues in water have not been provided as for the analysis of the active substance/residues these or any other methods would not be able to determine whether the source was natural or from biocidal use.
 Analytical methods for human body fluids and tissues are not required.

-No harmonised classification for burnt lime is available.
+No harmonised classification for hydrated lime is available.
 A CLH dossier will be submitted for this active substance to ECHA by the evaluating Competent Authority.
 The proposed classification and labelling according to Regulation (EC) No 1272/2008 (CLP Regulation) is: